savonet/book/audio.md

 ```

 We begin by declaring a reference `last_metadata` which contains the metadata
 for the last played track.
+The callback and the web handler run on different
+threads, and a single reference read or written on its own is safe, which is why
+there is nothing more to do here.
+Several references updated together need
-Then, we register a callback so that whenever a new
+more care, as explained in [there](#sec:shared-state).
+Then, we register a
-track occurs in `radio` we change the value of `last_metadata` according to its
+callback so that whenever a new track occurs in `radio` we change the value of
-metadata.
-And finally, we register at the path `/metadata` a function which
+`last_metadata` according to its metadata.
+And finally, we register at the path
-returns a JSON encoding of the last metadata we have seen.
-As usual, the
+`/metadata` a function which returns a JSON encoding of the last metadata we
-metadata can be retrieved by browsing at
+have seen.
+As usual, the metadata can be retrieved by browsing at

 ```
 http://localhost:8000/metadata